ropensci/rnoaa/issue_template.md

 Hi!
 Thanks for openinng an issue!
 If you are reporting a bug paste in the output of `sessionInfo()` or `devtools::session_info()` along with your question.
-If not, nevermind, and proceed with your question/etc.
+If not, nevermind, and proceed with your question/etc. (delete this paragraph)